Skip to content

 Shell mode

-Some slash commands are also available in shell mode, including /help, /exit, /version, /changelog, and /feedback.
+Some slash commands are also available in shell mode, including /help, /exit, /version, /editor, /theme, /changelog, /feedback, /export, /import, and /task.

 Help and info